Frequent Questions

 What are the best supplements for building muscle?

-First, you must optimize the basics: frequency and consistency of training, progressive overload, diet and sleep.
-This is vital to focus on first before even thinking about supplements.
+First optimize the basics: training frequency and consistency, progressive overload, diet and sleep.
+Nail these before even thinking about supplements.

 How long should a bulking phase be?

-A good rule of thumb for most people is at least 8-12 weeks spent bulking.
-Then, switch back to maintenance mode or into a slight deficit to reduce bodyfat.
+A good rule of thumb is at least 8-12 weeks bulking, then back to maintenance or a slight deficit to reduce bodyfat.

 How can I bulk without putting on too much body fat?

-This is known as a “lean bulk” and is generally our recommended approach, as it puts more of an emphasis on food quality while limiting excessive fat gain.
+This is a “lean bulk,” our recommended approach — it emphasizes food quality while limiting excess fat gain.

 • Eat slightly more calories than you burn (around 110% of our TDEE) on a daily basis